MaSe69/fromlisttok8/md/datascience/blog_40_plot_tables.md

 Plot showing all columns previously created.

 **Image**
-{% include images/image.html imagePath = "../images/img_blog/All Columns.png" imageCaption = "Beautified visualization of the all sample data."%}
+{% include images/image.html imagePath = "../images/img_blog/All Columns.png" imageCaption = "Beautified visualization of all sample data."%}

 Pandas visualization using Matplotlib.
 Not quite, but close enough to an Excel visualization for now.